 - Irritant contact dermatitis caused by things that dry out or damage the skin.
 These include repeated hand washing with soap.
 Also sweating from wearing gloves for long periods of time. - Allergic contact dermatitis occurs when someone becomes allergic to something they touch at work.
 Allergic dermatitis shows up hours or days after contact.
 Common causes are ingredients in hand cleansers. - Contact urticaria also an allergy to something contacted at work.
 The reaction starts immediately after touching it (normally within 30 minutes).
 Latex gloves are a common cause.

-at high

-risk of

-dermatitis,

-if you have

-a history of

-eczema,

-asthma or

-hay fever,

-even if you

-haven't had

-it since you

-were a

-baby.
+Remember ...Yoa are at high risk of dermatitis, if yoa have a history of eczema, asthma or hay fever, even if yoa haven't had it since yoa were a baby.